marcoagpinto/aoo-mozilla-en-dict/README.md

 <B>SOMEWHERE IN 2026, MARCO PINTO WILL MAINTAIN THE U.S., CANADIAN, AND AUSTRALIAN DICTIONARIES.<br><br>

-IN MARCH 2025, THE DEFAULT BRITISH AND SOUTH AFRICAN DICTIONARIES BECAME -ISE<br>
+IN MARCH 2025, THE DEFAULT BRITISH AND SOUTH AFRICAN DICTIONARIES BECAME -ISE.<br>
-For specific -ise/-ize variants, some verbs, and words MAY be missing or incorrectly included.</B>
+For specific -ise/-ize variants, some verbs and words MAY be missing or incorrectly included.</B>
 <br>
 <br>
 <br>